morris-lab/CellOracle/docs/index.rst

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 03/19/2024: We released celloracle version 0.17.1.
+This update includes a bug fix, refactoring, and new test functions.
+Now we support Python 3.10.

+- 02/01/2024: We released celloracle version 0.16.0.
+Fixed a bug in the Systematic Simulation function to comply with the latest update of pandas.

+- 07/25/2023: We released celloracle version 0.15.0.
+This update includes refactoring in the Markov simulation function.

 - 02/08/2023: CellOracle paper has been published in `Nature article <https://www.nature.com/articles/s41586-022-05688-9>`_ !
 It is also highlighted in `News and Views <https://www.nature.com/articles/d41586-023-00251-6>`_ .
 Thank you very much to all contributors and users for your help!!!

 - 02/02/2023: We released celloracle version 0.10.15.
 We fixed a bug in Motif data loading function.

-- 01/03/2023: We released celloracle version 0.10.14.
-We added a Xenopus Laevis data.

-- 10/10/2022: We released celloracle version 0.10.12.
-We added a new function to check distribution range of simulated value.
-Tutorial is also updated.